nikitavoloboev/data/programming-languages/javascript/js-libraries/react/react-components.md

 - [preactement](https://github.com/jhukdev/preactement) - Create a custom element from any Preact component.
 - [Good advice on JSX conditionals (2022)](https://thoughtspile.github.io/2022/01/17/jsx-conditionals/)
 - [React Runner](https://github.com/nihgwu/react-runner) - Run your React code on the go.
+- [react-extras](https://github.com/sindresorhus/react-extras) - Useful components and utilities for working with React.
+- [react-worker-components-plugin](https://github.com/Aslemammad/react-worker-components-plugin) - Plugin that renders components in web workers and not in the main thread.